 The proposed project is located within a designated commercial area, per the attached Arborwalk Development Drainage Master Plan.
 The commercial area is +/- 22.26 acres, and was initially divided into three parcels.
 The largest parcel, with an area of +/- 18.88 acres, will be subdivided into two parcels, for a total of four parcels within the commercial area.
 These four parcels (Lot "A", Lot "B", Lot "C", and Lot "D") all generally drain southeast towards a sedimentation basin installed previously to treat runoff until the site was ultimately developed.
-Stormwater ultimately drains toward a box culvert located in the southeast corner of the commercial area, carrying the runoff underneath the intersection and ultimately discharging into Raintree Lake.
+Runoff from the upstream detention basins flows through a stream, discharging at the aforementioned sedimentation basin.
+Stormwater ultimately drains toward a box culvert located in the southeast corner of the commercial area, carrying the runoff underneath the intersection and discharging into Raintree Lake.